vugar-gasimov/MongoCRUD/README.md

 This project is an API for managing contacts.
 It includes CRUD (Create, Read, Update, Delete) operations for contact management.

+### Contact REST API with MongoDB Integration

+This project entails the development of a RESTful API for managing a contact collection using MongoDB as the database.

+### Description

+The primary objective of this project is to create a robust API to perform CRUD operations on a collection of contacts stored in a MongoDB database.

 ## Installation

 1. Clone this repository.